ahmedbesbes/character-based-cnn/README.md

 # Why you should care about character level CNNs

-- They are quite powerful in text classification (see paper's benchmark) if though they have no notion of semantics
+- They are quite powerful in text classification (see paper's benchmark) iven though they have no notion of semantics
 - You don't need to apply any text preprocessing (tokenization, lemmatization, stemming ...) while using them
 - They handle misspelled words and OOV (out-of-vocabulary) tokens very well when testing
 - They are faster to train compared to recurrent networks